 Influencers, whether they like it or not, are prone to be the target of issues and gossip.
 This is just one of the unfortunate consequences of being on that side of the spotlight.

 If you choose an influencer to become one of your brand ambassadors, your brand also runs the risk of sharing in their burden when any negative controversy hits them.
-Controversies that adversely affect the influencer’s reputation also affect the brand’s reputation especially when people see them as a reflection of your brand’s own values.
+Controversies that adversely affect the influencer’s reputation also affect the brand’s, especially when people see them as a reflection of your brand’s own values.

 2) Difficult to calculate influencer marketing results

-Tips on Development and Execution
+Tips on influencer marketing development and execution

 Step 1: Define your brand’s goals and values